johnnygoblue/treasureIsland/README.md

 * Any diagnostic information may be printed to standard error (`cerr`) without penaltly.
 However, make sure it does not scale with the size of input, so that time and memory limits are not exceeded.
-* If the program does find a route, be sure to have `main()` return 0.
-If the input is valid but no route exists, also have main() return 0.
+* If the program does find a route, be sure to have `main()` perform a `return 0`.
+If the input is valid but no route exists, also have `main()` perform a `return 0`.
+The only time you should use `exit()` is when you've found a command-line error (see Error Handling and Assumptions above);
+  in these situations you should `exit(1)`.
 * It is strongly recommended that some form of version control (eg.: git, SVN, etc.) is used, and that files are committed at least as often as submissions are made to the autograder.
 If an online version control system is used, make sure that all projects and files are PRIVATE; many sites make them public by default!
 Any code found by another student and used, even without permission, could trigger Honor Code proceedings for both parties.
 * This is not an easy project.
 Start it immediately!
+As students pointed out in the [Computing CARES](https://youtu.be/5MkRjP9qpKY) video, this means start understanding and planning immediately, but start coding and submitting test files soon.
+Do not wait until the day before it is due to get started.

 Have fun coding!